workingDog/ClockTimePicker/README.md

 ### Swift Package Manager

-Create a Package.swift file and add a dependency to:
+Create a Package.swift file for your project and add a dependency to:

     dependencies: [
       .package(url: "https://github.com/workingDog/ClockTimePicker.git", from: "1.0.3")